 - frequent walks

-- relax on the toilet in the “hips flexed” position.
+- relaxing on the toilet in the 'hips flexed' position.

-- place both hands over your wound, anchoring your fingers onto the pubic bone, and your forearms resting firmly across the abdomen.
+- With your knees bent, place both hands over your wound, anchoring your fingers onto the pubic bone, and your forearms resting firmly across the abdomen.

 Planning for going home